 SWOG Chair Charles D. Blanke, M.D.

-Blanke is professor of medicine at the Knight Cancer Institute at the Oregon Health and Science University.
-Until recently, he was vice-president of systemic therapy for the British Columbia Cancer Agency in Vancouver, and professor and chief of medical oncology at the University of British Columbia.
+Blanke is a professor of medicine at the Knight Cancer Institute at OHSU.
+He previously served as vice president of systemic therapy for the British Columbia Cancer Agency in Vancouver, and as professor and chief of medical oncology at the University of British Columbia.
 A member of SWOG since 1999, he served as chair of the group's Gastrointestinal Committee from 2003 to 2013.
 He also chairs the Gastrointestinal Stromal Tumor (GIST) Task Force for the National Cancer Institute's (NCI's) Gastrointestinal Steering Committee.

-Blanke is a fellow of the American College of Physicians and of the American Society of Clinical Oncology (ASCO), an honor formerly known as the ASCO Statesman Award.
+Blanke is a fellow of the American College of Physicians and of the American Society of Clinical Oncology (ASCO).

-The varied and complementary roles she has held within SWOG have given Schott insight into cooperative group research and operations from multiple perspectives.
-As Deputy Chair she provides both historical perspective on SWOG's past and keen insight into the effective restructuring of SWOG as part of the new National Clinical Trials Network (NCTN).
+The varied, complementary roles she has held within SWOG have given Schott insight into cooperative group research and operations from multiple perspectives.
+As deputy chair, she provides both historical perspective on SWOG's past and keen insight into the effective restructuring of SWOG as part of the new NCTN.

-From 2005 to 2013, she served as an executive officer of SWOG, with oversight of breast, lung, and gynecologic cancers.
-She also served for a time as PI for the University of Michigan's membership within SWOG and in recent years has been the single leading accruer to SWOG trials at her home institution.
+From 2005 to 2013, Schott served as an executive officer of SWOG, with oversight of breast, lung, and gynecologic cancers.
+She also served for a time as principal investigator for the University of Michigan's membership within SWOG.

 She is a member of SWOG's Board of Governors, Breast Cancer Committee, Breast Translational Medicine Subcommittee, Lung Committee, and Imaging Committee.
-She also serves as a member of the board of The Hope Foundation and is founding medical director of the highly successful SWOG-Clinical Trials Initiative (SWOG-CTI).
+She also serves as Chair of the board of The Hope Foundation and is founding medical director of the highly successful SWOG-Clinical Trials Initiative (SWOG-CTI).

 After receiving her M.D. from the University of South Alabama in Mobile, Schott moved to the University of Virginia in Charlottesville to complete a residency in internal medicine.
 She came to the University of Michigan through the medical oncology fellowship program in 1993 and joined the faculty in 1996.